ghacks Technology News

 How to fix broken file associations

-Did you ever have the problem that you wanted to change the file association of a certain file type but were not able to ?
-The normal way of right-clicking the filetype, clicking on Properties, then on the Change button next to the Opens With entry and browsing to the executable did not work for me because the executable was not added as the default software.
+Did you ever have the problem that you wanted to change the file association of a certain file type but were not able to?
+The normal way of right-clicking the filetype, clicking on Properties, then on the Change button next to the Opens With entry and browsing to the executable is not overly reliable, especially so if executable files are not listed as default software.

-It also did not work to double-click the entry to use this way to change the file association for the file type.
-My problem occurred after moving an application to another drive.
-Loading the file from within that application worked fine which was good to know.
+My particular problem occurred after moving an application to another drive.
+Loading the file from within that application worked fine which was good to know but mapping supported file extensions to it did not stick at all.
 I tried searching the Internet for an solution but was not able to find one.

 Open the Windows command line and type the follwing ‘Assoc .ext’ replacing .ext with the file extension in question.
 It should display something like ‘.ext=name’.